 Activity Sheets for Outdoor Learning and Lesson Plans for Science & Stewardship

 Simple outdoor activities to do with children, especially younger children with minimal supplies.

 An iNaturalist app for kids.
 Take pictures of species and receive badges.

-AOD is an augmented reality app that encourages children and families to get outside and go to their local park for self-guided adventures or “missions”.
+AOD is an augmented reality app that encourages children and families to get outside for self-guided adventures or “missions”.
 We have two site-specific missions that you can play in Gwynns Falls Leakin Park with your friends and family today!
-Download the AOD app for free and then be sure to download one of our missions before your come and play in the park.
+Download the free AOD app, then download one of our missions before you come and play in the park.

 Identify plants by taking a picture of them.

 Identify plants by taking a picture of their leaves.

 Digital bird guide that includes pictures and songs.